26 Security Hardening Tips for Modern Linux Servers

 SELinux provides three basic modes of operation and they are.

-1. Enforcing: This is default mode which enable and enforce the SELinux security policy on the machine.
+• Enforcing: This is the default mode that enables and enforces the SELinux security policy on the machine.

-2. Permissive: In this mode, SELinux will not enforce the security policy on the system, only warn and log actions.
-This mode is very useful in term of troubleshooting SELinux related issues.
+• Permissive: In this mode, SELinux will not enforce the security policy on the system, only warn and log actions.
+This mode is very useful in terms of troubleshooting SELinux-related issues.

-You can view current status of SELinux mode from the command line using ‘system-config-selinux‘, ‘getenforce‘ or ‘sestatus‘ commands.
+You can view the current status of SELinux mode from the command line using ‘system-config-selinux‘, ‘getenforce‘, or ‘sestatus‘ commands.

 # sestatus